-lumber of Applicants to the Job Challenge Program
+Number of Applicants to the Job Challenge Program (intra-Group job postings)

 Enhance opportunities for employees to challenge different assignment within the Group in the global stage by seconding them to entities within and outside the Group or dispatching them to countries abroad.
-As of the end of fiscal 2022, a total of approximately 5,100 employees from the Bank, the Trust Bank and the Securities are on secondment to corporations within and outside the Group and approximately 1,100 employees out of these are taking on overseas assignments.
+As of the end of fiscal 2022, a total of approximately 5,100 employees from the Bank, the Trust Bank and the Securities are on secondment to corporations within and outside the Group, and approximately 1,100 employees out of these are taking on overseas assignments.